-Determi- nation Resource Rationale for Determination Parcel Reviewer Resources And Issues Considered (Includes Supplemental Authorities Appendix 1 H-1790-1) • • Recreatio n NP Areas of Critical Environmental Concern There are no Areas of Critical Environmental Concern within the proposed parcels.
+nation Resource Autolitic for Determination Reviewer Resources And Issues Considered (Includes Supplemental Authorities Appendix 1 H-1790-1) Recreatio on NP Areas of Critical Environmental Concern There are no Areas of Critical Environmental Concern within the proposed parcels.
 The Old Woman Front ACEC is 2.4 miles away from parcel 030.
-Sheri Wysong May 12, 2020 NI National Historic Trails The congressionally designated route for the Old Spanish Trail (OST) lies within 5-miles of parcels: 008, 018, 019, 020, 021, 022, 023, 024, 026, and 030.
+Sheri Wysong May 12, 2020 NI National Historic Trails The congressionally designated route for the Old Spanish Trail (OST) lies within two-miles of parcels: 018, 019, 020, , and 030.
 The management of this segment of the trail is determined by Decision TRV-9 from the RFO RMP: For the Old Spanish Trail, following development of the comprehensive management plan for the National Historic Trail, the prepared Activity Trail Plan will include monitoring for all the segments within the Richfield Field Office (the main course and the Fremont Cutoff).
 Monitoring should include inspection of planned projects as well as on-the-ground projects for compliance to maintain remaining trail integrity.
 Monitoring will focus on assuring that the VRM objectives for public lands seen along the trail are met and that any interpretive signs installed along the Old Spanish National Historic Trail are surveyed for wear or vandalism.
 The number of projects evaluated and monitored for compliance with the Old Spanish Trail objectives will be reported in the Annual Program Summary and Planning update.
 There are no high potential sites or segments along the OST in this area; the trail in this area is on private lands and runs along the Interstate 70 corridor, so does not have a pristine setting.
 Upon conducting initial viewshed analysis the developable area of the parcels in question have both visible and non-visible areas from the OST corridor.
 The VRM objectives of III and IV and the management objectives of the Trail can be achieved without unduly constraining oil and gas development by attaching Conditions of Approval developed from site-specific analysis of the development proposal.
-Sheri Wysong NI Recreation Dispersed recreation may occur on the parcels, but there are no specific sites on the parcels that are of particular importance to recreationalists.
+Parcels 18, 19, 20 and 30 LN 65 Old Spanish Trail NI Recreation Dispersed recreation may occur on the parcels, but there are no specific sites on the parcels that are of particular importance to recreationalists.
 Sheri Wysong May 12, 2020 NI Travel/ Transportation No scenic highways are in the vicinity of the parcels.
-Sheri Wysong May 12, 2020 NI Visual Resources Parcels are designated VRM III and IV.
-Development for oil and gas can occur under this level of management without undue constraint.
-Sheri Wysong t May 12, 2020
+Sheri Wysong May 12, 2020